Planetary boundaries: Nitrogen and phosphorus

 The biogeochemist William Schlesinger thinks waiting until we near some suggested limit for nitrogen deposition and other pollutions will just permit us to continue to a point where it is too late.
 He says the boundary suggested for phosphorus is not sustainable, and would exhaust the known phosphorus reserves in less than 200 years.

 The ocean chemist Peter Brewer queries whether it is "truly useful to create a list of environmental limits without serious plans for how they may be achieved ... they may become just another stick to beat citizens with.
 Disruption of the global nitrogen cycle is one clear example: it is likely that a large fraction of people on Earth would not be alive today without the artificial production of fertilizer.
 How can such ethical and economic issues be matched with a simple call to set limits? ... food is not optional."

 Peak phosphorus is a concept to describe the point in time at which the maximum global phosphorus production rate is reached.
 Phosphorus is a scarce finite resource on earth and means of production other than mining are unavailable because of its non-gaseous environmental cycle.
 According to some researchers, Earth's phosphorus reserves are expected to be completely depleted in 50–100 years and peak phosphorus to be reached by approximately 2030.
+However, recent evidence shows that if phosphorus applications to soil are matched to the agronomic optimum for crop yield, it would take >500 years to exhaust currently econimically viable phosphorus reserves.